Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Results

 Furthermore, we review the semantic score by presenting the actual verses from the translated versions of a selected chapter.
 We choose Chapter 12 since this chapter has one of the least verses, it is easier for us to include it in the paper.
-The scores for the rest of the chapters are published in our GitHub repository \footnote{\url{https://git.io/JSyPB}}.
-In Table \ref{tab:semantic_similarity_chapter_12}, we present all the verses taken from Chapter 12 with the cosine similarity (score).
-We also present the mean and the standard deviation of the respective scores to provide an indication about the overall semantic similarity of the verses for the chapter for the combination of selected translation.
+We publish the scores for the rest of the chapters in our GitHub repository \footnote{\url{https://git.io/JSyPB}}.
+In Table \ref{tab:semantic_similarity_chapter_12}, we present all the verses taken from Chapter 12 with the cosine similarity score.
+We also present the mean and the standard deviation of the scores to provide an indication about the overall semantic similarity of the verses for the chapter for the comparison of selected translations.

 We visualise the encoded verses in two dimensions using UMAP in Figure \ref{fig:chapter_wise_UMAP}.
 We present the visualizations for one in every three chapters.
 We do not intend to find separate clusters for each translation as it is evident from Table \ref{table:cosine_similarity_score_table} that the verses from each translation are semantically very similar to each other.
 However, we do find some interesting clusters which represent a sequence of events or consecutive verses in the text.
-For example, in Figure \ref{fig:chapter1_all_text_umap}, all the distinct clusters represent separate events.
+For example, in Figure \ref{fig:chapter1_all_text_umap}, the distinct clusters represent separate events.
 In Chapter 1, these include verses describing Sanjaya's description of battlefield to Dhritarashtra, Arjuna moving his chariot to the center of the battlefield, Arjuna expressing his grief to Krishna.
 In Chapter 4 (Figure \ref{fig:chapter4_all_text_umap}), we observe 3 clusters.
 The left-most cluster includes verses describing different forms of sacrifice, the bottom-most cluster comprises verses where Lord Krishna emphasises renunciation of oneself from fruits of action, and the third cluster includes the conversation between Krishna and Arjuna from the first ten verses of the chapter.
 In Chapter 10 (Figure \ref{fig:chapter10_all_text_umap}), the lower cluster comprises the verses in which Lord Krishna describes his divine attributes to Arjuna, and the upper cluster features the rest of the conversation between Krishna and Arjuna in the chapter (primarily first 20 verses).